 Shake out the Dirt

 Choose a sunny, moderate day to deep clean a smaller wool area rug.
-Take the rug outside and hang it over a sturdy clothesline, porch railing, or a couple of solid chairs.
-Use a broom, tennis racket, or rug beater to hit the rug all over to loosen deeply embedded dirt.
+Take the rug outside and hang it over a sturdy clothesline, porch railing, or a couple of strong chairs.
+Use a broom, tennis racket, or rug beater to hit the rug all over and loosen deeply embedded dirt.

-This is also the time to remove the rug pad and give it a good shake outside and clean the flooring under the rug.
+This is also the time to remove the rug pad, give it a good shake outside, and clean the flooring under the rug.

 Spread the rug flat on your deck, patio, or a clean tarp with the wrong side up.
 Vacuum it well.
 Turn the rug over and vacuum the other side.
 If you don't have an outside spot, use your kitchen floor, garage, or any dry area.

 Mix a Gentle Detergent Solution

 Use a gentle detergent like Woolite to clean your wool rug safely.
-Fill a large bucket with cool water and add one to two tablespoons of detergent (or your homemade wool wash, and mix well.
-Fill a second bucket with clean cool water.
+Fill a large bucket with cool water, then add one to two tablespoons of detergent (or your homemade wool wash) and mix well.
+Fill a second bucket with clean, cool water.

-Dip a sponge into the detergent and water solution and begin sponging at one end of the rug.
+Dip a sponge into the cleaning solution and begin sponging at one end of the rug.
 Work in a grid of about 3 feet by 3 feet and sponge on the cleaning solution using gentle pressure.
 Rinse out the sponge frequently as the soil is transferred from the rug.
 Do not over-wet the fibers.
 Wool is very absorbent and can take a long time to dry.

-Dip a clean sponge in fresh water to "rinse" the area you've cleaned by dabbing it in each section.
+Dip a clean sponge in fresh water, then "rinse" the area you've cleaned by dabbing it in each section.
 Do not skip this step because any detergent left in the fibers will attract more soil.

 Blot the cleaned area with old towels to absorb any excessive moisture.
 Move to a new section and repeat the steps until you've blotted the entire surface.